Knowledge

 blog author

 Have you ever wondered about the difference between the inductive and deductive method?
-These two methods of logical thinking are like chalk and cheese—yet they still have some things in common.
+These two methods of logical thinking are like opposite sides of the same coin—each with their distinct characteristics yet sharing important similarities that makes them essential in research methodology.

 Let's dive in and explore them in detail!